RenierChaves/Tars/NOTES.md

 	delete app;
 }
 ```
-Inside that `main()` function, the `auto` keyword tells the compiler to automatically define the variable’s type from the initializer’s type.
-So, that means that we do not know which type of application (in C++, class name is a type) our client will create, so its much easier to tell the compiler to define the variable type when its created.
+Inside the `main()` function, the `auto` keyword tells the compiler to automatically define the variable’s type when the initialized value is assigned.
+Because we do not know which type of application (remember that in C++ a class is a type) our client will create, its much easier to tell the compiler to define by itself the variable type when its created.

-The `app->Run()` statement uses `->`, because the CreateApplication function return a pointer to the client application (a class), remember that:
-> Members of an object can be accessed directly from a pointer by using the arrow operator (`->`).